manpreet1994/f1-fantasy-combinator/README.md

 # Requirement
 pandas

+Python 3.8.5+

-updated points in predefined csv
+updated prices and points in predefined csv for drivers and teams